 Once used only to contain large animals, the addition of a wire mesh allows it to easily contains small animals and pets.
 Offered in 2 rail, 3 rail and 4 rail options.
 The versatility of this classic fence design is useful for all sorts of applications.

-Defining property lines, lining the perimeters of parking lots and trimming the edges of walking trails are all common places to find split rail fence.
+Defining property lines, lining the perimeters of parking lots and trimming the edges of walking trails are all common places to find split rail fencing adding a sense of rustic charm.

 Farmers and ranches have been building wood split rail fence for decades.
 Their go to choice in lumber?
 Anything they could find.
 Whatever species of tree grew natively in the location they farmed was what they constructed the fence from.